cockroachlabs-field/store-demo/runner/README.md

 # Store Demo - Runner
 This Spring Boot application is used to generate load on the CockroachDB cluster.
 A `runner` should be deployed in each region you want to test.
+The `runner` application uses Spring profiles and profile specific `application-{profile}.properties` files.
+The default active profile is `production`.
+To use the local Docker instance start the `runner` application with the following parameter `-Dspring.profiles.active=docker`.

 The `runner` is designed to simulate purchases with something like a store "credit" card.
 For each "swipe" of the card, the following occurs:
 * The customers account balance is queried based on account number.